In last week’s post, I shared a list of reasons an author might publish a pen

 Marie is my legal middle name, and Aalund is my mother’s surname; Aalund has a place in my legal name but it kind of acts as a second middle name while my surname is my father’s.
-Though not an immediate influence, I do think part of my deciding to make Aalund my professional name was because of my grandfather, who immigrated to America from Estonia as a WWII refugee, out of a need to honor that side of my family’s history.
+Though not an immediate influence, part of my decision to make Aalund my professional name was because of my grandfather, who immigrated to America from Estonia as a WWII refugee, out of a desire to honor that side of my family’s history.

 As for Avril, as you may have already assumed, that was greatly inspired by Avril Lavigne, who was everything I wanted to be when I was in middle school (around the time I first realized I wanted to pursue writing).
 Even now, in my twenties, I still admire her.